|Beaver Island Harbor (St. James), MI|

 Elizabeth’s three brothers were seamen on Lake Michigan, and it gave her great pleasure to think that their eyes might catch the bright rays of her “light shining out over the waste of waters on a dark stormy night.”
 On one such dark night, Clement and Elizabeth heard the flapping sails of a vessel in distress.
 After a protracted struggle, the Thomas Howland reached the harbor but was leaking so badly that she soon sank.
 Keeper Van Riper and the first officer of the ship lost their lives trying to rescue those aboard the Thomas Howland.
 “Only those who have passed through the same know what a sorrow it is to lose your loved one by drowning and not be able to recover the remains,” wrote Elizabeth.
 “It is a sorrow that never ends through life.”

 “Life to me then seemed darker than the midnight storm that raged for three days upon the deep, dark waters,” Elizabeth recalled.
-“I was weak from sorrow, but realized that though the life that was dearest to me had gone, yet there were others out on the dark and treacherous waters who needed to catch the rays of the shining light form my light-house tower.
+“I was weak from sorrow, but realized that though the life that was dearest to me had gone, yet there were others out on the dark and treacherous waters who needed to catch the rays of the shining light from my light-house tower.
 Nothing could rouse me but that thought, then all my life and energy was given to the work which now seemed was given me to do.”
 A few weeks after her husband’s passing, Elizabeth received her official appointment as keeper of the light.
 Elizabeth would later lose two brothers and three nephews to the sea.
 Through all the heartache, her motto remained:

 Never more will they return;